forseti-security/forseti-security/_docs/_latest/configure/config-validator/index.md

 - `config_validator_image` and `config_validator_image_tag` need to be set
 only when you want to use a specific Config Validator image or tag.
 Default values can be found [here](https://github.com/forseti-security/terraform-google-forseti#inputs).
+Please reach out to the [Forseti Security Team](https://forsetisecurity.org/docs/latest/use/get-help.html) to see if the specific Config
+Validator image/tag that you want to you use is supported.

 Apply the Terraform module.